 MANOS CAMPESINAS

-In Guatemala, Manos Campesinas is a second-level cooperative owned by 8 associations and 1,100 families.
-Approximately 35% of members are women and all the members are indigenous, smallholder farmers.
+In Guatemala, Manos Campesinas is a second-level cooperative owned by 15 associations and 1,073 families.
+Approximately 35% of members are women farmers.
 The majority of the members of Manos Campesinas speak indigenous languages Mam, Quiché, T'zutujil, Sipakapense or Kaqchikel.
-The manager is Carlos Reynoso who serves as Vice President of Pachamama.
+The general manager is Carlos Reynoso who serves as vice president of Pachamama.

 Founded: 1997